ElixirTeSS/docs/TeSS_docs/overview/definitions.md

 One installation of the TeSS Platform, on a server, managed by a technical administrator.
 An instance may have multiple spaces, if this option has been enabled by the administrator.

 Examples of TeSS instances can be viewed on the [global usage page](https://elixirtess.github.io/mTeSS-X/global) of the mTeSS-X project website.

+### Learning path

+A a pathway that guides learners through a set of modules (courses/materials) to be undertaken progressively (from lower- to higher-order thinking skills) to acquire the desired knowledge and skills on a subject by the end of the pathway.

 ### mTeSS-X Project